Home > All Posts > Freycinet & Wineglass Bay

 Freycinet & Wineglass Bay

-One of Tassie’s most celebrated views, a very close second in fact to Cradle Mountain, is the East Coast’s Wineglass Bay, in Freycinet National Park.
-Perhaps the main differnce between the two is that a little more effort is required to actually see Wineglass Bay than Cradle Mountain, which is located right in front of Tasmania’s most scenic car park.
+One of Tassie’s most celebrated views is Wineglass Bay in Freycinet National Park on the east coast.
+Perhaps the main difference between the two is that a little more effort is required to actually see Wineglass Bay than Cradle Mountain, which is located right in front of Tasmania’s most scenic car park.
 At Freycinet, the easy option is a 30 minute one way uphill walk to the lookout, or the slightly longer (and in my humble opinion infinitely more rewarding) walk up Mt Amos.
 I did the walk in the early morning with headtorch, gloves and brekkie in my pack, and crossed my fingers the view would be nice.

 Wineglass Bay and the Freycinet Peninsula, early morning view from Mt Amos